Nana 2

 Nana 2 is a 2006 Japanese drama film directed by Kentarō Ōtani and adapted from the manga by Ai Yazawa.
 It is the sequel to the 2005 film Nana.
-Production for the movie began in mid-September and only one and a half month shootings finished the movie in time for the December 9, 2006 release.
+Production for the movie began in mid-September 2006 and, after only one and a half month's worth of shooting, the film was finished in time for its December 9, 2006 theatrical release.

 Synopsis

 Taking place shortly after the end of the first film, Nana 2 focuses more on Nana K. and her love life.
 Romance develops between Nana K. and Trapnest's bassist Takumi as well as with the Black Stones' guitarist Nobu.
 Meanwhile, Nana O. works hard for her band while trying to find happiness.
 Both girls struggle through life, and try to keep their friendship from falling apart.